-Field Name Description

-Ranges

-Field Name

-This is a list field containing the address ranges that exist on the street segment where the candidate address is located.

-A range is a series of addresses along a street segment.
-For example, 5400-5499 Main St. is an address range representing addresses in the 5400 block of Main St. A range may represent just odd or even addresses within a segment, or both odd and even addresses.
-A range may also represent a single building with multiple units, such as an apartment building.

-The Ranges field contains the following sub-fields:

-Address This is a list filed that contains sub-fields for any address elements (AddressLine1, City, and so on) that are different from the candidate's address.

-AdditionalFields A listing of country-specific information related to the address.
+Field Name Description Description Address This is a list filed that contains sub-fields for any address elements (AddressLine1, City, and so on) that are different from the candidate's address.
+A listing of country-specific information related to the address.
 The information contained in AdditionalFields varies by country.

-HouseNumberHigh The highest address number for the range.
-HouseNumberLow The lowest address number for the range.

-SegmentParity Indicates the side of the street where the range is located.
-One of the following:

-0 It is not known which side of the street the range is located on.
+AdditionalFields HouseNumberHigh The highest address number for the range.
+HouseNumberLow The lowest address number for the range. ates the side of the street where the range is located.
+One e following: 0 It is not known which side of the street the range is located on.
 1 The range is on the left side of the street.

-2 The range is on the right side of the street.

-HouseNumberParity

-Indicates whether the range contains odd or even address numbers.
-One of the following:

-The range contains both odd and even address numbers.

-1 The range contains odd address numbers

-2 The range contains even address numbers.

--1 It is not known whether the range contains odd or even house numbers.
+2 The range is on the right side of the street. - ndicates whether the range contains odd or even address numbers.
+One of the following: 0 The range contains both odd and even address numbers.
+1 The range contains odd address numbers 2 The range contains even address numbers. -1 It is not known whether the range contains odd or even house numbers.

+Field Name Description

-TotalRangeUnitsReturned The number of unit ranges returned for the address.
-A unit is an address within a building, such as an apartment or suite.
+TotalRangeUnits nit ranges returned for the address. ess within a building, such as an e.

-RangeUnits

-A list of the ranges of units within the building.
+RangeUnits A list of the ranges of units within the building.
 An example of units are apartments or suites.

-Address This is a list filed that contains

-sub-fields for any address elements (AddressLine1, City,

-Field Name Description and so on) that are different from the candidate's address.
+Address This is a list filed that contains sub-fields for any address elements (AddressLine1, City, and so on) that are different from the candidate's address.

 UnitNumberHigh The highest unit number.

 UnitNumberLow The lowest unit number.

-SegmentCode A unique ID that identifies a street segment.
-In Japan, this is the Jusho code.
-A Jusho Code is a point ID that represents a unique address.
-SegmentParity Indicates which Indicates which side of the street has odd numbers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meaning of State/Province varies by coun itry.
+SegmentCode - dentifies a street segment.
+Ir point ID that represents a uni n Japan, this is the Jusho code.
+A que address.

+SegmentParity Indicates which si de of the street has odd nun nbers.

+L Left side of the street

+R Right side of the street

+В Both sides of the street

+U Undetermined

+Field Name Description StateProvince The meaning of State/Province varies by country.
 Countries in the Africa, Middle East, and Latin America databases do not use a state/province or equivalent as part of an address.
 However there is no penalty if state/province is used in input address.
-StreetDataType The default search order rank of the database used to geocode the address.
+AGO (Angola)-Not used BEN (Benin)-Not used BWA (Botswana)-Not used CMR (Cameroon)-Not used COD (Congo, Democratic Republic of)-Not used COG (Congo)-Not used GAB (Gabon)-Not used GAB (Gabon)-Not used KEN (Kenya)-Not used LSO (Lesotho)-Not used MAR (Morocco)-Not used MAR (Morocco)-Not used MMZ (Macratica)-Not used MMZ (Mauritania)-Not used MUS (Mauritius)-Not used MWU (Malawi)-Not used NAM (Namibia)-Not used NGA (Nigeria)-Not used NGA (Nigeria)-Not used SWZ (Swaziland)-Not used SWZ (Swaziland)-Not used TUN (Tunisia)-Not used TUN (Tunisia)-Not used TZA (Tanzania)-Not used ZMB (Zambia)-Not used ZMB (Zambia)-Not used ZWE (Zimbabwe)-Not used ZWE (Zimbabwe)-Not used StreetDataType The default search order rank of the database used to geocode the address.
 A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
-The default database search order is specified in the I in the Management Console.
-StreetName For most cour ntries, this contains the street na me.
+The default database search order is specified in the Management Console.
+StreetName For most countries, this contains the street name.
 In Japan, this contains the block.
 Japanese addresses typically do not have street names.
-StreetPrefix The type of street when the street type appears before the base street name.
-StreetSuffix The type of st reet when the street type appear rs after the base street name.